Mexico–Vietnam relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on the suppression of Visa Requirements for Official and Diplomatic Passport Holders of both nations (2002); Memorandum of Understanding for the Establishment of a Mechanism of Consultations and an Agreement of Educational and Cultural Cooperation (2002); Agreement on Technical and Scientific Cooperation (2011); Agreement in Agriculture and Forestry (2011) and an Agreement on Economic, Trade and Investment Cooperation (2016).
+Both nations have signed several bilateral agreements such as an Agreement for Educational and Cultural Cooperation (2002);

+Agreement on the suppression of Visa Requirements for Official and Diplomatic Passport Holders of both nations (2002); Memorandum of Understanding for the Establishment of a Mechanism of Political Consultations (2002); Agreement on Technical and Scientific Cooperation (2011); Agreement in Agriculture and Forestry (2011) and an Agreement on Economic, Trade and Investment Cooperation (2016).

 Trade relations

-In 2018, two-way trade between both nations amounted to US$4 billion.
-Mexico's main exports to Vietnam include: shrimp, lobsters, calamari, tractors, flour, meat, and alcohol (beer).
-Vietnam's main exports to Mexico include: electronics, electrical circuits and textiles.
-Vietnam is Mexico's 12th largest trading partner in the Asia-Pacific region.
-Both nations have worked closely as founding members of the Trans-Pacific Partnership.
+In 2018, both nations became signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+In 2023, two-way trade between both nations amounted to US$12 billion.
+Mexico's main exports to Vietnam include: data processing machines, electronics, telephones and mobile phones, refined copper and copper alloy, tanned hides and skins, cars, chemical based products, fish, meat and vegetables.
+Vietnam's main exports to Mexico include: electronic integrated circuits, telephones and mobile phones, parts and accessories for machines, electrical appliances, parts for motor vehicles, iron and steel based products, clothing and footwear, coffee, fish, fruits and nuts; and imitation jewelry.
+Mexico is Vietnam's second largest trading partner in Latin America and Vietnam is Mexico's eighth largest trading partner in Asia.